robert-kuramshin/rosvesc/README.md

 http://wiki.ros.org/rosserial

 To Run:
-1. Start roscore in a terminal with `roscore`
+1. Upload code to Arduno
-2. Upload code to Arduno
+2. Start roscore in a terminal with `roscore`
-3. Start rosserial serial node with `rosrun rosserial_python serial_node.py /dev/ttyUSB0` (replace USB0 if needed)
+3. Start rosserial serial node with `rosrun rosserial_python serial_node.py /dev/ttyUSB0` (replace ttyUSB0 if needed)
 4. Follow instructions in rosvesc.ino for usage